General University Reference Utility

 - All cash gifts and awards to students MUST be entered and disbursed through the student system in compliance with financial aid regulations.

 Travel or research support may also be provided to students and may be considered a scholarship or award.
-There are three ways to provide travel support to students:
+There are three ways to provide travel or research support to students:

-- If the University pays all costs for travel directly to a third party, it does not have to be entered into the Student Financial Aid system through ISIS.
+- If the University pays all costs for travel or research directly to a third party, it does not have to be entered into the Student Financial Aid system through ISIS.

-- If a student personally pays for expenses and receives reimbursement for these expenses through the standard travel procedures, then it does not have to be entered into the Student Financial Aid system.
-Travel should be reimbursed through the Employee Reimbursement System (ERS) as a non-employee travel reimbursement.
-The Special Request for Check should not be used.
-All University Travel policies apply to the reimbursement.
+- If a student personally pays for travel or research expenses and receives reimbursement for these expenses, then it does not have to be entered into the Student Financial Aid system.
+For research expenses paid by the student, a Special Request for Check (SRFC) can be processed to reimburse the student.
+Travel should be reimbursed through the Employee Reimbursement System (ERS) as a non-employee travel reimbursement following standard travel procedures.
+An SRFC should not be used for reimbursing travel expenses and all University Travel policies apply to travel reimbursements.

 - If the research or travel support is granted directly to the student, this can be treated as a scholarship/award to the student and, in that case, would be entered into the Student Financial Aid system through ISIS.
 This method of reimbursement should be employed only if direct payment of expenses or reimbursement to the student is not appropriate.